skrub-data/skrub/doc/modules/column_level_featurizing/advanced_columnwise_operations.rst

 >>> ToDatetime().fit_transform(df["city"])
 Traceback (most recent call last):
     ...
-skrub.core._single_column_transformer.RejectColumn: Could not find a datetime format for column 'city'.
+skrub.core.RejectColumn: Could not find a datetime format for column 'city'.

 How these rejections are handled depends on the ``allow_reject`` parameter.
 By default, no special handling is performed and rejections are considered